-When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputy/deputies) and how to share concerns with them.
-We also provide information on safeguarding to any visitor to our school, so they understand how to report a concern if they have one.
+When new staff, volunteers or regular visitors join St Thomas More Primary School Primary School they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputy/deputies) and how to share concerns with them.
+We also provide information on safeguarding to any visitor to St Thomas More Primary School Primary School, so they understand how to report a concern if they have one.